-News and insights News I-REC Good Practice – purchasing renewable energy outside Europe and North America
+News and insights News I-REC good practice: purchasing renewable energy outside Europe and North America

-I-REC Good Practice – purchasing renewable energy outside Europe and North America
+I-REC good practice: purchasing renewable energy outside Europe and North America

-This article explains how we work with corporates and what is good practice for International Renewable Certificates (I-RECs) with a Q&A.
+This article explains how we work with corporates and what is considered good practice for International Renewable Certificates (I-RECs) with a Q&A.

 Written by Janne Svendsen Moe